pingcap/docs/key-visualizer-monitoring-tool.md

 ### Heatmap

-The heatmap is the core part of Key visualizer, which shows the change of a metric over time.
-The X axis of the heatmap indicates the time.
-The Y axis of the heatmap indicates the consecutive Regions based on key ranges that cover all schemas and tables of the TiDB cluster.
+The heatmap is the core part of Key Visualizer, which shows the change of a metric over time.
+The X-axis of the heatmap indicates the time.
+The Y-axis of the heatmap indicates the consecutive Regions based on key ranges that cover all schemas and tables of the TiDB cluster.

 Colder colors in the heatmap indicate lower read and write traffic of Regions in that period of time.
 Hotter (brighter) colors indicate higher traffic.

 ### Region compression